Welcome to the website of the

 places (see below).

-the full price of any books bought directly from that charity.
+that the full price of any product sold for charity goes to charity.

 Progress Report